Your Student Academic Plan (SAP-C)

 tab.

-Click on Request Approval on the blue menu bar at the top of the plan to show you have completed all steps of your SAP-C plan for now.
+Click on Request Review from a Counselor or Program Advisor on the blue menu bar at the top of the plan to show you have completed all steps of your SAP-C plan for now.

 Click on Print to have a printed copy for your records.
 If needed for a class, follow your professor’s directions to submit the assignment.